mariuscaptari/chatapp/README.md

 kubectl apply -f ingress-service.yaml
 ```

-The app is then available at the minikube ip (in some cases a minikube tunnel needs to be open first).
+The app is then available at the minikube local ip (in some cases a minikube tunnel needs to be open first).